Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Moving in changing spaces

-Adding a base brings new things like floor type and path plans.
+Adding a base brings new things to manage, like floor type and path plans.
 You will need to manage how the robot moves while it handles goods.
 Trossen Robotics provides systems that are ready to use right away.
 These whole setups help you skip the hard setup phase and start your work faster.

 Whole body control for hard tasks

 Mobile robot work often needs the robot to use its base and arms at once.
 The Mobile ALOHA system uses a special tool for whole-body teleoperation to link these moves.
-This lets the robot back up while it opens a door or reach into a shelf.
+This lets the robot back up while it opens a door or reaches into a shelf.
 These tasks cannot be done with a fixed base that cannot move with the arms.

 Moving past the lab bench